hjkgrp/SESAMI_web/paper/paper.md

 # Acknowledgements

 This publication was made possible by the generous support of the Government of Portugal through the Portuguese Foundation for International Cooperation in Science, Technology and Higher Education and was undertaken in the MIT Portugal Program.
 Software and website development was supported by the Office of Naval Research under grant number N00014-20-1-2150, as well as by the National Research Foundation of Korea (NRF) under grant number 2020R1C1C1010373 funded by the government of Korea (MSIT).
-We thank Omar Farha, Timur Islamoglu, and Karam Idrees for kindly providing the raw data of the experimental isotherms in the work by @islamoglu2022you.
+We thank Timur Islamoglu, Karam Idrees, and Omar Farha for kindly providing the raw data of the experimental isotherms in the work by @islamoglu2022you.

 <!-- # Citations